Fed wants climate risk analysis from 6 largest U.S. banks by July 31

 By Howard Schneider and Ann Saphir

-WASHINGTON, Jan 17 (Reuters) - The Federal Reserve on Tuesday told the six largest U.S. banks to compile data on how their businesses would be impacted by "a range of plausible future outcomes" related to climate change and the transition to a lower-carbon economy in what it deemed a pilot effort to ensure the financial system is prepared for the risks posed by global warming.
+WASHINGTON, Jan 17 (Reuters) - The Federal Reserve on Tuesday told the six largest U.S. banks to compile data on how their businesses would be impacted by climate change outcomes and the transition to a lower-carbon economy in what it called a pilot effort to ensure the financial system is prepared for the risks posed by global warming.

 The scenario analysis, including estimates of how real estate portfolios might be affected by "physical risk" and how corporate lending might be affected by the transition to a net-zero carbon economy by 2050, "are neither forecasts nor policy prescriptions," the U.S. central bank said.
 "They do not necessarily represent the most likely future outcomes."